Techneosis/wc-lulu-fulfillment/README.md

 ## Installation

 **Requirements**
 * Use of this plugin requires a Lulu Developer account and credentials.
-Sign up free [here](https://developers.lulu.com/ "Lulu Developer Site").
+Sign up free here: [Lulu Developer Site](https://developers.lulu.com/).
 * This plugin builds on top of and requires the WooCommerce plugin.
-Check it out [here](https://wordpress.org/plugins/woocommerce/ "WooCommerce Plugin Page).
+Check it out here: [WooCommerce Plugin Page](https://wordpress.org/plugins/woocommerce/).

 **Initial Setup**

-1. Upload 'pd-lulu-fulfillment.zip' to the '/wp-content/plugins/' directory
+1. Upload 'wc-lulu-fulfillment.zip' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Navigate to the 'Lulu Fulfillment' link added to the side bar of your WordPress admin area
 1. Select Sandbox or Production Lulu Environment (Orders sent to the Lulu sandbox will never be charged or fulfilled, perfect for testing the integration)